9 Best Ambient AI Medical Scribes 2026

 -

 Native embedded integration — the scribe operates within the EHR interface.
 The physician never leaves Epic/Oracle/athena/eClinicalWorks.
 Notes populate directly into the encounter record.
-This is what Abridge and DAX Copilot offer in Epic, and what Glass supports in Epic, eClinicalWorks, and Athena clinical workflows.
+This is what Abridge and Dragon Copilot offer in Epic, and what Glass supports in Epic, eClinicalWorks, athenahealth, and Elation clinical workflows.

 -